scg-unibe-ch/ese2016-team3/documentation/srs.md

 - If a new advertisement meets the filter criteria of an alert of a premium user, he immediately gets a message by the internal system mail box and by email.
 - In the same situation, a normal user gets a summary of all triggered alerts once a day.
 The summary is sent to the internal system mail box and also by email.
 - The advertisement of premium users are shown at the top of the search result list.

-The images of the property of premium users are larger.
+A normal user can upgrade to premium for a choice of durations with different prices.
+For this he has to give his credit card information.
+After the amount of days he has paid for has passed, the user is reverted back to normal status, the premium membership has run out.
+It is not possible to cancel the premium subscription since it is paid for in full.

 #### Enquiries